 On May 7, 1885, a small Liberal flotilla approached the walls of Cartagena, ready to lay siege.
 Wolvert commanded the boat "Colombia" which bore the country's only modern cannon, nicknamed El Vigilante.
 A legend repeated in newspapers and history books says that Wolvert fired the first shot and the last shot of the siege.
 When he fired the cannon for the last time, the cannon backfired and tore him in half.
 The Conservative historian José María Samper wrote, "And there are those who deny the justice of Divine Providence, manifest in the logic of Good and Evil!"
 One American newspaper called Ecker a "soldier of fortune" but a Liberal memoir by Foción Soto remembered him as being sincere to their cause.

 The siege of Cartagena failed and Núñez's centralist Constitution of 1886 was law for the next century, but the Liberal struggle continued.
-Pedro A. Lara remained a prominent Liberal Party member through the 1890s, attended national conferences in Bogotá with younger members like Rafael Uribe Uribe, and maintained correspondence with ex-President Aquileo Parra.
-Pedro died in Remolino on June 8, 1908, at age 79, and was buried the same day.
+Pedro A. Lara remained a prominent Liberal Party member through the 1890s, maintained correspondence with ex-President Aquileo Parra, and was one of the delegates in the Liberal Party's 1897 convention in Bogotá.
+This 1897 convention marked the end of Parra's leadership of the Liberal Party, as younger members like Rafael Uribe Uribe refused to participate in the following year's election and prepared for civil war.
+Pedro A. Lara lived through yet another senseless civil war, the Guerra de mil días ("War of a Thousand Days," 1899-1902), and died in Remolino on June 8, 1908 at age 79, and was buried the same day.

-The widow Benjamina Martelo married in 1892 Pedro's son, Dr. Saturnino Lara (c.1852-1920), who was a lawyer educated in the prestigious Universidad del Rosario in Bogotá.
+The widow Benjamina Martelo de Ecker married in 1892 Pedro's son, Dr. Saturnino Lara (c.1852-1920), who was a lawyer educated in the prestigious Universidad del Rosario in Bogotá.
 Saturnino was a 33rd degree Mason and his Liberal ideas led to his frequent imprisonment in the bóvedas, vaults built into the walls of Cartagena.
 Saturnino and Benjamina had four children, and then on May 2, 1896 their life together came to a tragic halt — Benjamina saw from afar her house set on fire by criminals and she died of a heart attack.
-The partisan and senseless struggle exploded again during the Guerra de mil d
+Partisan struggles, murder, and internal displacement plagued Colombia during the Guerra de mil días and then La Violencia (1946-1964), a bloody civil war that almost lasted 20 years and was succeeded by a guerrilla war that still continues to this day.

 Now let's look in-depth at the individual families that contributed to this Caribbean Colombian saga...